benders5e/benders5e/waterbender.md

 <div style="height: 2em;">
 </div>
 ### Waterbending
 At 1st level, you realize that you have an innate ability to control water.
-You can move small volumes of *liquid* water and liquids that are mostly water at will by spending 1 chi of your Attack action to cause the effects of the *Shape Water* cantrip (excluding changing the water's color or opacity).
+You can move small volumes of *liquid* water at will by spending 1 chi of your Attack action to cause the effects of the *Shape Water* cantrip (excluding changing the water's color or opacity).
 (See "Bending Attack" for a description of the role chi points play in attacks and the rules for bending attacks.)
 You must draw your bending material from a source within 30 feet.

 You are also capable of converting water into ice or snow and back, but without fine-grained control over the shape of the ice or snow.
 You can cause the effects of the *Grease* spell at will by freezing a thin sheet of water in an area of your choice.
 Your range for this spell equals your normal bending range.